waml-lang/waml/README.md

 ### Back

-The `back` step moves the current page back in the browser navigation history.
+The `back` step moves the current page backward in browser navigation history.

 ```yaml
 - back